ShiJbey/SocialSimGameDevTools/README.md

 # Social Simulation Game Dev Tools

-List of tools for building socially-aware characters, character relationships, and NPC social interactions in games
+This is a list of tools for building socially-aware characters, character relationships, and NPC social interactions in games.
+I found these on the various asset stores/marketplaces using the search terms: life simulation, social simulation, personality, relationships, and factions.

+## Godot

+None found

 ## Unity